Shirlazybrat/7-16-weather-widget/Readme.md

 #Weather Widget Appliction

-###This is a Weather Widget application that allos the user to enter in a US city and the current local forcast is displayed with the temperature ( Max and Min) and  the current conditions.
+###This is a Weather Widget application that allows the user to enter in a US city and the current local forecast is displayed with the temperature (Max and Min) and the current conditions.

 ![Alt text](weatherscreen.png "Weather Widget")